poneoneo/Alibaba-CLI-Scraper/README.md

 No need to RTFM (I means this Readme) again, run the text-mode to know  the purspose of each commands and theirs related options and parameters.

-S/o [Trogon](https://github.com/Textualize/trogon).
-An amazing tool to easily turn your Click CLI into a powerful terminal application.

 <div align="center">

 https://github.com/user-attachments/assets/fbab45ff-b46c-4021-b481-5d74eadc1813

 </div>

+S/o [Trogon](https://github.com/Textualize/trogon).
+An amazing tool to easily turn your Click CLI application into a powerful TUI application.

 ## About